Handling Allegations of Misconduct Policy

 For published articles, PedPer may:

-• Notify institutions/funders (where appropriate)
+• Notify institutions and/or funders (where appropriate)

 8) Conflicts of Interest (Editorial Handling)